-Many process devices operate and indicate measurements based on an input of a 4-20 mA signal.
-Examples include control valves, I/Ps, local process indicators, strip cart recorders, controllers or control system input cards.
+Many process devices operate and indicate measurements based on an input of a 4 to 20 mA signal.
+A few examples include control valves, I/Ps, local process indicators, strip cart recorders, controllers and control system input cards.
 Loop calibrators or other tools with mA sourcing functions are very useful for testing these devices.

-For example, if testing a current-to-pressure converter (I/P) with a 4 to 20 mA input and a 3-15 psi output you would apply input mA signals of 4, 12 and 20 mA and verify the pressure on the output changes from 3 to 9 to 15 psi with the changing mA signal values.
+For example, if testing a current-to-pressure converter (I/P) with a 4 to 20 mA input and a 3 to 15 psi output you would apply input mA signals of 4, 12 and 20 mA and verify the pressure on the output changes from 3 to 9 to 15 psi with the changing mA signal values.

 Using mA Source for testing 4-20 mA loop devices

 To test the input of a controller, connect the output of the loop calibrator to the input of the controller at the input card.
 Be careful to connect with the correct polarity—black to negative, red to positive.
 The HMI (Human Machine Interface) or readout of the controller can be monitored for the correct indication as the mA signal being sourced is changed.

 For example, if the 4 to 20 mA signal represents the temperature being measured by a temperature transmitter, with a 4 mA from the loop calibrator applied the HMI or controller if operating correctly will indicate the 0% or lower range temperature value of the transmitter.
 With the mA signal set to 20 mA, the indicator or HMI should indicate the 100% or upper range value of the transmitter.